pedroramaciotti/HINPy/README.md

     hinpy.diversity.HHI(pa) # Herfindahl-Hirschmann Index
     >>> 0.34375

 Note that 0.34375 is the reciprocal of the collective E0-E2 Herfindahl (alpha=2) diversity.
-HHI measures concentration, the inverse of diversity.
+HHI measures concentration, the reciprocal of diversity.

 Once you have a distribution, you do whatever you want with it.